AtanuPanja/Assignment-3-Database/Assignment-3-Database.md

 -- );

 -- now find the tweets of those users
-SELECT u.user_name AS users_following, t.message, t.created_date
+SELECT u.user_name AS users_following, t.message AS tweet, t.created_date AS tweeted_on
 FROM Tweets AS t
 INNER JOIN Users AS u
 ON u.user_id = t.user_id